 Windows Search 4 is an important upgrade for Windows Vista and Windows XP, enabling lightning-fast searches through your files and email for any word or phrase, anywhere.
 Here’s more information about Windows Search.

 It’s possible to do natural language searches in Vista with Windows Search!
-Natural language search lets you search using expressions like email from maddie yesterday or music by bowie or stones or email sent directly to me.
-You can search for files by typing modified yesterday, modified last week or files created last month. […] continuedRead more
+Natural language search lets you search using expressions like email from maddie yesterday or music by bowie or stones or email sent directly to me. […] continuedRead more

 I’m occasionally asked why I have such a negative opinion of AT&T’s DSL service.

 This chilling account should answer that question – a complete log of one person’s experiences on two different occasions, dealing each time with more than a dozen customer support reps over a period of more than three hours each, on problems that should have been simple. […] continuedRead more

 If you’re sending a student off to college with a new laptop, Microsoft has a pretty good deal.
 A student with an email address at an educational institution (typically the email addresses end in .EDU) can buy a copy of Microsoft Office Ultimate 2007 for $59.95 through this web site. […] continuedRead more